Zakynthos: Sights

 Famous landmarks include the Navagio beach, a cove on the northwest shore isolated by high cliffs and accessible only by boat.
-Numerous natural "blue caves" are cut into cliffs around Cape Skinari, and accessible only by small boats.
+Numerous natural "blue caves" are carved into the cliffs around Cape Skinari; they are accessible only by small boats, which are popular among tourists.
 Keri, on the south of the island, is a mountain village with a lighthouse.
 The whole western shore from Keri to Skinari contains rock formations including arches.

-Northern and eastern shores feature numerous wide sandy beaches, some of which attract tourists in summer months.
+The northern and eastern shores feature numerous wide sandy beaches, some of which attract tourists in the summer months.
 The largest resort is Laganas.
 Marathonissi islet (also known as "Turtle Island") near Limni Keriou has tropical vegetation, turquoise waters, beaches, and sea caves.
-Bochali hill above the Zakynthos town contains a small Venetian castle.
+Bochali hill above Zakynthos town contains a small Venetian castle.

 Administration

 Zakynthos is a separate regional unit of the Ionian Islands region, and the only municipality of the regional unit.
 The seat of administration is Zakynthos, the main town of the island.

 Regional unit

 As a part of the 2011 Kallikratis government reform, the regional unit Zakynthos was created out of the former prefecture Zakynthos (Νομός Ζακύνθου).
 The prefecture had the same territory as the present regional unit.
 In the same reform, the current municipality Zakynthos was created out of the six former municipalities: